 2. Welcome Home Veterans Celebration, September 18-22.
 This free five-day event is Clarksville’s salute to veterans.
 Remember and honor America’s heroes with exhibits like the American Traveling Tribute Wall, Field of Honor flag display, Traveling Korean Memorial, and 9/11 Never Forget Mobile Exhibit.
 Celebrate our freedoms and those who preserved them with a parade and free Lee Greenwood Concert.
 Learn more at welcomehomeveteranscelebration.com.

 3. Patio Dining.
 Cooler temperatures and lower humidity mean dining outside becomes a pleasant experience again!
-Two local restaurants recently added outdoor seating.
-Roux Americajun opened a back patio along Strawberry Alley in downtown where they feature crawfish boils and other menu items fresh off the grill.
+Strawberry Alley in downtown boasts outdoor balconies where they feature crawfish boils and other menu items fresh off the grill.
 Strawberry Alley Ale Works opened a main floor balcony overlooking the Cumberland River.
-Facing west and overlook the marina, Liberty Park Grille is a perfect spot to kick back and enjoy a river sunset.
+Facing west and overlooking the marina, Liberty Park Grille is a perfect spot to kick back and enjoy a river sunset.

 4. Artisan Fair and HarvestFest at Historic Collinsville Pioneer Settlement, October 5 and 26.
 Fall and art naturally go together!
 Enjoy demonstrations and displays from artisans and crafters around the region at the Historic Collinsville Artisan Fair October 5 from 10a.m. – 2p.m.
 HarvestFest on October 26 celebrates the end of the 2019 regular season with pumpkins, activities for kids, food trucks, docents, music and more.
 Tour the property’s 16 authentically furnished homes dating from 1860-80.
 Bring a picnic and enjoy time in the lush rural setting.
 See details at historiccollinsville.com.